Beyond Nonconvexity: A Universal Trust-Region Method with New Analyses: The Universal Trust-Region Method

 \end{lemma} \begin{proof} By the $M$-Lipschitz continuous property of $\nabla^2 f(x_k)$ and \autoref{lem.optimal condition}, we conclude

-In the above, the first inequality comes from \eqref{eq.second-order exp}, the first equality and the second inequality are due to the optimal conditions \eqref{eq.optcond firstorder} and \eqref{eq.optcond secondorder}, respectively.
-Finally, the last inequality is derived from \eqref{eq.optcond primal}.
-As for the case $\lambda_k \neq 0$, the substitution $\|d_k\| = r_k\gkc$ directly imply the validity of the inequality \eqref{eq.functionvalue g}. \end{proof}
+In the above, the first inequality comes from \eqref{eq.second-order exp}; the first equality and the second inequality are due to the optimal properties \eqref{eq.optcond firstorder} and \eqref{eq.optcond secondorder}, respectively; the last inequality is derived from \eqref{eq.optcond primal}.
+As for the case $\lambda_k \neq 0$, the substitution $\|d_k\| = r_k\gkc$ directly implies the validity of the inequality \eqref{eq.functionvalue g}. \end{proof}